By Sam Burnham

 No such gallantry was present on Saturday.
 It was a high insult to the memorialized men it claimed to be defending.

 And then there is the fact that this rally was organized by a guy who recently relocated from Indiana.
 The car that drove into a crowd of counter-protesters killing a woman and wounding dozens of others was driven by a 20-year-old boy from Ohio.
 Like the most recent Klan rallies in Georgia, the participants are proving to be from the Rust Belt, not the Cotton Belt.
-This is a display of cultural appropriation.
-Southern history is being used to try to excuse angst and disillusionment that has stemmed from the collapse of Midwestern industry.
+This is what we've come to know as cultural appropriation.
+Southern history is being used to try to channel angst and disillusionment that has stemmed from the collapse of Midwestern industry.
+Rather than face their own issues and find solutions they choose to consider themselves part of the agrarian South.
 These are people who feel they have nothing to offer the world but their race.
-Perhaps if that race is the best, the superior, the Master Race, perhaps their life would be at least a little less pathetic.
+If that race is the best, the superior, the Master Race, perhaps their life would be at least a little less pathetic.

 I'm not buying it.
 Rally in Cleveland, in Detroit, in Chicago.
 March in your own town, your own state, your own region.
 In the South we've had our share of unrest, of conflict, of war.
 Been there, have the monuments.
 It is someone else's turn.
 If you think it is yours, do it in your yard.
 Stay the heck out of mine.